How to SalesForce

 Utilizing Record Types When

-• Different Business methods: These occur when several departments or teams have their own set of procedures that call for particular fields, configurations, or work methods.
+• Different business methods: These occur when several departments or teams have their own set of procedures that call for particular fields, configurations, or work methods.

 • Several Sales Processes: Record types can distinguish between stages and fields pertinent to each process for businesses with several sales processes.